alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 Refer to the [manual deployments documentation](/manual/deployments.html#manual-deployments).
 You should verify your changes work in Integration before deploying downstream:

 - Run a build of [smoke tests][smokey] in the environment you're deploying to.
-- Look for any Icinga alerts related to your application.

 Our apps should always be in a state where `main` is deployable.
 You should raise a PR to revert your changes if they cause a problem and